realcundo/nu_plugin_dcm/README.md

 ### Find all files in the current directory and subdirectories, parse them and output a histogram of modalities

 Note that not all Dicom files have `(0008,0060)` Modality tag available.
-This will default missing to `???`.
+This will default missing Modality tags to `???`.
 ```sh
 find . -type f | lines | dcm | default Modality '???' | histogram Modality
 ```